CsillaFarkas/ParetoPick-R/README.md

 ### Files created and used in the process
 * var_corr_par.csv (created in convert_optain.R, contains all variables considered in the clustering)
-* hru_in_optima.RDS (created based on measure_location.csv, connection between activated HRUs and optima)
+* hru_in_optima.RDS (created in convert_optain.R based on measure_location.csv, connection between activated HRUs and optima)
 * object_names.RDS
 * pca_content.RDS
 * all_var.RDS

 ## Missing/Nice to have
-* reorder required files so pareto_fitness.txt is not shown when already provided earlier
+* Plot last tab: four next to each other to allow proper comparison
+* Plots on second tab: extended with pareto point plot(s)
-* Plot: background, quicker through all in functions, buffer for visibility, if quicker we could do several next to each other
+* Plot: currently only activated hrus, doesn't look great, if quicker we could do several next to each other
-* Front page explaining the process: Data Preparation only has to run once etc.
+* Front page some more explanation
-* full list of nswrm implemented across all catchments to properly assign priorities
+* Klaipeda: full list of nswrm implemented across all catchments to properly assign priorities
-* Bigger collection of management and structural nswrm implemented in OPTAIN
+* Klaipeda: bigger collection of management and structural nswrm implemented in OPTAIN
 * Correlation Analysis: output largest accepted correlation, maybe in bold in table
 * deviations_step is currently the default value
 * explain the effects of high correlation